psoloway/puppetlabs-tomcat/README.md

 ###Multiple Instances

-If you are not installing Tomcat instances from source, depending on your packaging, multiple instances may not work.
+Some Tomcat packages do not let you install more than one instance.
+You can avoid this limitation by installing Tomcat from source.

 ##Development